ESMCI/visualCaseGen/paper/paper.md

 On the frontend, visualCaseGen is implemented as a Jupyter-based GUI, offering an intuitive, step-by-step interface for browsing standard CESM configurations, defining custom experiment setups, and modifying grid and component settings.
-Additionally, the tool features point-and-click utilities for creating and modifying ocean bathymetry, along with custom land surface property tools, further simplifying model customization.
+Designed with a wizard-like interface, visualCaseGen walks users through each stage of the CESM configuration process, ensuring that all necessary settings are selected in a logical sequence while dynamically updating available options based on user choices.
+Additionally, the tool features point-and-click utilities for creating and modifying ocean bathymetry, along with custom land surface property tools, further simplifying model customization and minimizing the need for manual file modifications.

 By automating and simplifying CESM configuration, visualCaseGen makes the model more accessible and custumizable, particularly for researchers exploring